learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 # Practice with Instance Variables

 ## Introduction
 In this lab, we will practice using instance variables and differentiating them from local variables.
 We will continue with our awesome `fuber` theme.
-We have a couple files already provided for us, driver.py and ride.py.
-To get started, we need to import these files, which we have alread done below.
+We have a couple files already provided for us in this directory, driver.py and ride.py.
+We will use these to define our classes and instance methods.

 ## Objectives